FAMLO for genital herpes

 Keep the medicine where children cannot reach it.
 A locked cupboard at least one-and-a-half metres above the ground is a good place to store medicines.

-If you stop taking this medicine or the expiry date has passed, ask your pharmacist what to do with any medicine you have left over.
+If your doctor tells you to stop taking this medicine or the expiry date has passed, ask your pharmacist what to do with any medicine that you have left over.

 What it looks like

-FAMLO 500 mg tablets are white, oval, film-coated tablets with "FM on one side and “500” on the other.
+- FAMLO 125 mg tablets are white round film coated tablets, marked with "FM" on one side and "125" on the other.

-FAMLO 500 mg tablets contain 500 mg famciclovir per tablet as the active ingredient.
+FAMLO 125 – contain 125 mg famciclovir per tablet

 Southern Cross Pharma Pty Ltd